The Russian space agency, Roskosmos

 On the management side, the Kremlin put civilians back in charge of the industry.
 Igor Komarov, who previously oversaw Russia's leading car manufacturer, was appointed as head of Roskosmos and Yuri Koptev came back to lead its Scientific and Technical Council, NTS, which formulates the industry's engineering strategy.

 On July 13, 2015, President Putin signed a federal law governing the Roskosmos State Corporation.
-On August 5 of the same year, Putin approved the monitoring council (nablyudatelny sovet), tasked to oversee the State Corporation.
+On August 5 of the same year, Putin approved the "Overseeing Council" (nablyudatelny sovet) of the Roskosmos.
 It would be chaired by Deputy Prime Minister Dmitry Rogozin and include following officials:

 On Dec.
 28, 2015, Putin signed Decree No. 666, dissolving the Federal Space Agency, thus completing the formal transition between the agency and the state corporation.